In the design of passive solar buildings, the building materials are designed to fulfill two functions:

 This way of designing is called passive solar design.
 It does not imply the use of mechanical or electrical devices.
 It is widely used in living spaces.

-The key to designing a passive solar building is to make the most of the local climate by conducting an accurate site analysis.
-Design techniques can be more easily applied to new buildings.
+The key to designing a passive solar building is to take advantage of the local climate.
+To do that, we need an accurate site analysis.
+It is possible to apply design techniques easily to new buildings.
 However, existing buildings can be adapted.

 Elements to consider include: